 Life in Idyllwild, California

-I’ve lived in Idyllwild for over 25 years.
+I’ve lived in Idyllwild for 25 years.
 It’s not just where I work, it’s home.
 People come here for the quiet, the trees, the feeling of getting away.
-What they don’t always expect is how much daily life shifts once they’re here.
+What they don’t always expect is how much daily life shifts once they live here.

 Idyllwild is a tight-knit community.
 Most people at least know of each other, and it doesn’t take long before you start recognizing faces everywhere you go.